 The building façades had no proportionate classical forms and had large unbalanced bay windows and cupolas.
 The vast manicured lawns had hydrangeas with cast iron menacing figures of dogs and stags.

-On the down side, the Victorian cities were crowded with homes characterised by brownstone fronts and high stoops that were devoid of any aesthetic appeal.
+On the downside, the Victorian cities were crowded with homes characterized by brownstone fronts and high stoops that were devoid of any aesthetic appeal.